RaviTambade/TFLdotNET/notes/cs/multithreading.md

 thread1.Start();
 thread2.Start();
 ```
+## Tasks in C#
+.NET provides Threading.Tasks class to let you create tasks and run them asynchronously.
+A task is an object that represents some work that should be done.
+The task can tell you if the work is completed and if the operation returns a result, the task gives you the result.

+## Differences Between Task And Thread
+Here are some differences between a task and a thread.

+- The Thread class is used for creating and manipulating a thread in Windows.
+A Task represents some asynchronous operation and is part of the Task Parallel Library, a set of APIs for running tasks asynchronously and in parallel.
+- The task can return a result.
+There is no direct mechanism to return the result from a thread.
+Task supports cancellation through the use of cancellation tokens.
+But Thread doesn't.
+- A task can have multiple processes happening at the same time.
+Threads can only have one task running at a time.
+We can easily implement Asynchronous using ’async’ and ‘await’ keywords.
+- A new Thread()is not dealing with Thread pool thread, whereas Task does use thread pool thread.
+- A Task is a higher level concept than Thread.

 ## Thread Pool and Task
 In .NET, the ThreadPool and Tasks are related but serve different purposes in managing and executing asynchronous operations.